HugoHasenbein/odf-report/README.md

 First of all, you need a `.odt` file to serve as a template.
 Templates are normal .odt files with `[PLACEHOLDERS]` for *substitutions*.
-There are *four* kinds of substitutions available:
+There are *six* kinds of substitutions available:
 * fields
+* text
+* bookmarks
 * tables
 * images
 * sections